3trii/Terminal999DogeBot/README.md

 How to use?
 1. Install Python on your computer.
-2. Edit Username, Password, and Withdraw Address Dogecoin.
+2. Edit Username, Password, and Withdraw Address Dogecoin in file data.json.
 3. Run using cmd or terminal ```python run.py```.
 4. Done